-Law retained by the act states that whoever violates the provision of the Agricultural Security Areas Law that deals with notice of withdrawal from an agricultural security area or the provision that deals with failure to comply with the statement that is required to be submitted by the owner of land in an agricultural security area indicating that the owner will only use the land for agricultural purposes must be fined \$500.
-The act adds that the \$500 fine is applicable for a violation of each provision.
+Current law states that whoever violates the provision of the Agricultural Security Areas Law that deals with notice of withdrawal from an agricultural security area or the provision that deals with failure to comply with the statement that is required to be submitted by the owner of land in an agricultural security area indicating that the owner will only use the land for agricultural purposes must be fined \$500.
+The bill adds that the \$500 fine is applicable for a violation of each provision.
 (Sec.
 931.99.)

-Tax exemption for land in agricultural security area
+Tax exemption for land in an agricultural security district

-Continuing law establishes a property tax exemption for qualifying agricultural real property that is enrolled in an agricultural security area.
-Law revised in part by the act defines "qualifying agricultural real property" as a building, structure, improvement, or fixture that is used exclusively for agricultural purposes, is located on land enrolled in an agricultural security area, and has a true value in money of \$25,000 or more.
-The act alters the definition to provide that "qualifying agricultural real property" means a building, structure, improvement, or fixture that is used exclusively for agricultural purposes, that is located on land enrolled in an agricultural security area, and for which the aggregate new investment has a true value in money of \$25,000 or more.
-(Sec.
-5709.28.)
+Current law establishes a property tax exemption for qualifying agricultural real property that is included in an agricultural security district.
+For purposes of that law, "qualifying agricultural real property" is defined to mean a building, structure, improvement, or fixture that is used exclusively for agricultural purposes, is located on land enrolled in an agricultural security area, and has a true value in money of \$25,000 or more.
+The bill alters the definition to provide that "qualifying agricultural real property" means a building, structure, improvement, or fixture that is used exclusively for agricultural purposes, that is located on land enrolled in an agricultural security area, and for which the aggregate new investment has a true value in money of \$25,000 or more.